csoftxyz/RIA_EISA/README.md

 - [Validation Code (c5cs.py)](https://github.com/csoftxyz/RIA_EISA/wiki/validation.md): SymPy for Super-Jacobi and Bayesian analysis.
 - [Equation Self-Consistency in the Manuscript](https://github.com/csoftxyz/RIA_EISA/wiki/equation_self_consistency.md): Overview of how equations in the manuscript are internally consistent.
 - [Comparisons with Mainstream Theories](https://github.com/csoftxyz/RIA_EISA/wiki/Comparisons-with-Mainstream-Theories): Highlights differences from established models while honoring their foundational contributions.
+- [Fun Interpretations of Equations in the Manuscript](https://github.com/csoftxyz/RIA_EISA/wiki/Fun-Interpretations-of-Equations-in-the-Manuscript): Offers playful and accessible explanations of the equations in the manuscript, designed to engage young learners with colorful analogies and examples.

 For more detailed descriptions, please visit
 https://github.com/csoftxyz/RIA_EISA/wiki